 You recently inherited a coin collection or have been collecting silver coins for some time.
 You have decided to liquidate all or part of the collection, but you are not sure where to go to get the best return.
-There are several options to consider, but how much you receive in return can vary significantly.
+There are several options to consider when selling silver coins: how much you receive in return can vary significantly.

 The act of passing down a set of fine China or a collection of antique silver flatware from a one generation to the next is a time-honored tradition in our culture.